 Generally, if a person is arrested on multiple charges and at least one of the charges result in a conviction, the conviction will prevent an expunction of the underlying arrest.
-An opinion issued by the Court of Appeals in Dallas serves as a reminder that there are exceptions to this general premise in certain circumstances.
+However, there are exceptions – as evidenced by an opinion issued by the Court of Appeals in Dallas.

 In Texas v.
 T.S.N., the defendant was arrested for two offenses from two different dates at the same time.
-The first of the two offenses was a misdemeanor theft charge.
-The second of the two offenses was an aggravated assault with a deadly weapon charge.
-The defendant pled guilty to theft and was convicted.
+The first offense was a misdemeanor theft charge.
+The second charge was aggravated assault with a deadly weapon charge.
+The defendant pleaded guilty to theft and was convicted.
 The defendant pled not guilty to the assault charge and was acquitted.

 The State’s argument, and one that is commonly made by prosecutors, is that Article 55.01 (the expunction statute) is an arrest-based statute and that records concerning one charge cannot be expunged absent a showing that both charges are eligible for expunction.